 The family maintains that the Department erroneously has determined that family's gross income exceeds 150% of the federal poverty level for that size family unit.

 If the family requests a fair hearing, services shall not be terminated until a fair hearing is held as long as the family continues to pay all assessed fees.
-If the issue for the fair hearing is the denial of a request for a waiver or the amount of a partial waiver of a fee for substitute care services under 110 CMR 4.08A(7)(a) then only the undisputed portion of the fee must be paid pending the fair hearing.
+If the issue for the fair hearing is the denial of a request for a waiver or the amount of a partial waiver of a fee for substitute care services under 110 CMR 4.08A(7)(a), then only the undisputed portion of the fee must be paid pending the fair hearing.
 If the issue for the fair hearing is whether the family's income falls at or below 150% of the federal poverty level under 110 CMR 4.08(7)(b) no fee is required pending the outcome of the fair hearing.
 However, if the denial of the full or partial waiver or the determination that the family's income is above 150% of the federal poverty level is upheld at the fair hearing, the total fee will be applied retroactively to the date the sliding fee agreement was signed, and the family will be responsible for paying past due amounts.

 Commentary.
 This commentary is to provide an example of a situation where a family would pay the undisputed portion of a fee pending a fair hearing on a denial of a partial waiver to the fee.